honestlai/3AmigosMCP/README.md

 📁 **Filesystem** - The File Wrangler
 - File and directory operations
-- Read/write access to your workspace
+- Read/write access to your local filesystem workspace
+- Direct access to codebases and development files
 - Secure access control and permissions
 - File watching and monitoring
 - Batch file operations